domapic/domapic-base/README.md

 ## Installation
 ___

-> Note: To run the next commands, [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com) must be installed.
+To run the next commands, [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com) must be installed.

 ```shell
 npm install domapic -g
 ```

-> Note: Domapic can be installed locally without the -g flag as well, but the global installation is recommended to make easier the use of the provided CLI.
+Domapic can be installed locally without the -g flag as well, but the global installation is recommended to make easier the use of the provided CLI.

 ```shell
 sudo npm install domapic -g --unsafe-perms